antoriri0125/antoriri0125/README.md

 I hide/block freely, don't be a weirdo towards me

-interact freely unless said otherwise (may have dniuf/cf labeled in my name sometimes for personal reasons)
+you can interact freely unless said otherwise (sometimes may have dniuf/cf labeled in my name for personal reasons)

 ask to send friend reqs (my friend requests are disabled. keep in mind I unfriend people after a while of no interaction)